Edgar-Donk/edgar-donk.github.io/README.md

   preferred widgets.

 The alternative to the above is to create a standalone package that I said was not for the fainthearted, but is in reality not too difficult.
-The main problems are the package will need to replicate what a tcl based ttktheme in python, loading the image files, ensuring that the style scripts run as a single script.
+The main problems are the package will need to replicate what a tcl based ttktheme does but using python, loading the image files while ensuring that the configure and map scripts for the various widgets run as a single script.
 We can use the script for plastik_theme.py https://github.com/enthought/Python-2.7.3/blob/master/Demo/tkinter/ttk/plastik_theme.py as a basis for our standalone.
 Convert this script from python2 to 3, you should notice that the image directory location has to be referenced by the calling program.
-We will need the location of the plastik image files, when testing copy the image files found in ttkthemes to a suitable test location since these will eventually be replaced by new files of your own making.
+You should notice that the script uses Style.theme_create and follows the pattern already seen in 03combobox.py for theme_settings.
+When testing copy the image files found in ttkthemes to a suitable test location, these will eventually be replaced by new files of your own making.

 We can test the python version of the plastik theme by running the script 06treeview.py, under the main function we call install